ReGYChang/flinkify/README.md

 * **Flexible Initialization:** Provides interfaces for custom initialization steps that can be applied to various aspects of the Flink environment, including the execution environment, configuration, source connectors, and sink connectors.

 * **Auto-wiring Approach:** Provides an auto-wiring approach for source and sink connectors.
-This feature simplifies the process of integrating data sources and sinks into Flink jobs, eliminating the need for manual setup.
+This feature simplifies the com.nexdata.flink.traceability.process of integrating data sources and sinks into Flink jobs, eliminating the need for manual setup.
 Users can use Flink connectors through YAML configuration.

 ## Usage